 In Genesis 3:3 we read about the Tree of Life that grew in the middle of the garden.
 The idea inspired C.S.
 Lewis.
-The Tree of Life appears in different forms in Lewis'd tales; sometimes as an apple tree and sometimes as a lantern.
-Lewis places the tree and lantern "in the midst of the garden" (Gen. 3:3) or in the midst of the wood.
+The Tree of Life appears in different forms in Lewis' tales, sometimes as an apple tree and sometimes as a lantern.
+Lewis places the tree and lantern "in the midst of the garden" (cf. Gen. 3:3) or in the midst of the wood.
 Here Lewis builds on a detail in Genesis which places the Cross or Tree of Life at the sacred center of the cosmos.
 The tree and lantern in the Narnian wood are symbols of the Jesus Messiah, who comes from another place (heaven) and gives light to the world.
 The Church Fathers regarded the Tree of Life in the midst of the garden to be a symbol of the Cross upon which Jesus Christ died to give life to the world.
 Peter declared to the Jews gathered for Passover, "The God of our fathers raised up Jesus, whom you had killed by hanging Him on a tree."
 (Acts 5:30)

 The Tree of Life is very old motif as is evident from its wide diffusion across Africa, Asia, Australia and South America.
 In Anthropology, the principle of diffusion states that the oldest culture traits, beliefs, or practices are those that are most widely diffused globally.